Bira/octopus-carnival/_drafts/lphr-scene-12.md

     - Skills: Strategy, Tactics, Administration.

-It said "Rank 1" before, but we were actually rank 2, so I fixed that here.
 I also added the +2 to Notoriety from the tactical missions, and Vendalfek as an ally.

 ## Upkeep Phase

 At the start of this phase, Rexus reduces our Notoriety by 1 to 5.

-Step 1, Supporter Attrition - Unmodified **Loyalty** check.
-Rosalia will attempt all of her three complimentary skills here.
-She succeeds at all three, and the final roll succeeds by 2.
+Step 1, Supporter Attrition - Unmodified **Loyalty** check, aided by Rosalia.
+The final modified roll succeeds by 2.
 We lose only 1d6 -> 4 supporters.

-Step 2 - Notoriety Maximum: We're just a 5, nothing to do here.
+Step 2 - Notoriety Maximum: We're just at 5, nothing to do here.

 Step 3 - Treasury Shortage: We remain fine.